llvm-doe-org/llvm-project/clang/README-OpenACC-status.md

       the OpenACC technical committee for inclusion in the OpenACC spec after 3.2.
 * Body of the associated function's definition
-    * Appearance of any OpenACC directive produces a compile-time error diagnostic.
-Thus, orphaned `loop` constructs are not yet supported.
+    * Appearance of any OpenACC directive other than an orphaned `loop` construct produces a compile-time error diagnostic.
+    * Appearance of an orphaned `loop` construct with an incompatible level of parallelism produces a compile-time error diagnostic.
     * Declaration of a static local variable produces a compile-time error diagnostic.
 * Implicit `routine seq` directive